olewsaa/Yacht-computer/wifi2wifi/web-version/Readme.md

 these files, it will not work, you need to edit them.
 Remember to change the MAC adresses to fit your system, use the command ifconfig to list them.
-After the changes have been applied a reboot is reccomended.
+After the changes have been applied a reboot is needed.
 Things should now work with internet access available for both cabled connected devices and wifi connected devices.

 To safeguard against unwanted updates I have marked all these files read-only.